mattfoster/plaintextwiki-tmbundle/README.md

 Bugs and issues
 ---------------

+* Export to HTML seems to be broken in this fork

 Please repot any bugs.
 Patches are welcome!
 Feel free to fork on GitHub [here](http://github.com/mattfoster/plaintextwiki-tmbundle/tree/master "mattfoster's plaintextwiki-tmbundle at master &mdash; GitHub") or [here](http://github.com/malvim/plaintextwiki-tmbundle/tree/master "malvim's plaintextwiki-tmbundle at master &mdash; GitHub").

 Issues: